narioinc/cube-helm/README.md

 # cubejs-helm
-A helm chart to deploy cubejs in kubernetes
+A helm chart to deploy cubejs in kubernetes.
+This helm chart allows for deployment of cube components in a cluster mode instead of the single node test mode.
+All components are setup as per the docs here: https://cube.dev/docs/product/deployment

 ## Usage
 To use the chart, execute